hphelion/documentation/devplatform/helion/admin/server/docker.html.md

         sudo docker build -rm -t api.paas.example.com:49156/exampleco/newimg .

+	If the new image is simply an updated version of the default base image, you can tag the image **helion/stack-alsek:latest** (as described in the [Ubuntu Security Updates](/als/v1/admin/best-practices/#bestpractices-ubuntu-security) and skip the following step.

 5. Push the newly built Docker image to the registry:

         sudo docker push api.paas.example.com:49156/exampleco/newimg